-From A Cell To A Home: Ex-Inmates Find Stability With Innovative Program
+From A Cell To A Home: Newly Released Inmates Matched With Welcoming Hosts

 "They're in the community, in someone's home, able to watch how they buy groceries, clean their home, live a normal life, get up go to work and come home enjoy a TV show," says coordinator Lawyer.
 "And what that really looks like in real time is essential as an example to our participants who have been completely out of society for 10-plus years."

-Tamiko and Joe have been with Jason through a dizzying number of firsts since he left prison, including going to the beach, to a bowling alley, using a smartphone, getting on social media and more.
+Panzella and Klein have been with Jones through a dizzying number of firsts since he left prison, including going to the beach, to a bowling alley, using a smartphone, getting on social media and more.

 "I didn't know what to order.
 I'm just like I don't know what this food is like," he says of some restaurant menus that made his head spin.
 "I grew up eating burritos and pizza pockets at a liquor store, bologna sandwiches and Top Ramen" Jones says.
 "That's been my diet my whole life so like going to a restaurant and eating some crab dumplings, that's good!
 And Korean BBQ."

-Note: Editor's note: NPR plans to follow the Homecoming Project as participants adjust to life after prison.